WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 Load and execute commands from a text file using the `script --file <filename>` command.
 This file should have one command per line, and each will be executed as though they were entered directly at the action prompt in that sequence.

+Use scripts outside of the LiveData Migrator CLI by referencing the script when running the `livedata-migrator` command (see [examples](#examples-7)).

 ```text title="Read and execute commands from a file"
 SYNOPSYS
         script [--file] file